smethven/battleship/README.md

 We will post some additional material to include when you reach the final project stage.

-# Insert My Excellent Project Title Here

-This will be replaced with a very brief (one paragraph, 2-3 sentences) overview of the project.

-Leave the following sentence in so you can easily link back to the requirements and *especially* rubric while editing your project:
+# BattleShips

+We will be re-creating the classic popular board game of BattleShips.
+Playable through the command line over the internet.

 This project is in fulfillment of the [CPSC 312 2021W1 project requirements](https://steven-wolfman.github.io/cpsc-312-website/project.html).